 Elves are a tall, long-lived race.
 They are nearly immune to sleep and charm spells and are adept at finding hidden objects.
 During combat, Elves receive bonuses when attacking with swords and bows.
 They cannot be raised from the dead.
-Elves can be fighters, magic-users, thieves, fighter/magic-users, fighter/thieves, magic-user/thieves, and fighter/magic-user thieves.
+Elves can be fighters, magic-users, thieves, fighter/magic-users, fighter/thieves, magicuser/thieves, and fighter/magic-user thieves.

 Half-Elves are hybrids with many of the virtues of both humans and elves.
 They are resistant to sleep and charm spells and are adept at finding hidden objects.
-Half-elves can be fighters, magic-users, clerics, thieves, rangers, cleric/fighters, cleric/rangers, cleric/magic-users, fighter/magic-users, fighter/thieves, cleric/fighter/magic-user/thieves, or fighter/magic-user/thieves.
+Half-elves can be fighters, magic-users, clerics, thieves, rangers, cleric/fighters, cleric/ rangers, cleric/magic-users, fighter/magic-users, fighter/magic-users, fighter/magic-users, or fighter/magic-user/thieves.